marcinkurek/uno-dev-container-app/README.md

 - a Dev Container configuration for WebAssembly development

 ## Renaming the project
+- Make sure `Allow GitHub Actions to create and approve pull requests` is checked in the repository settings

-Run the `GitHub Template Rename` action.
-This creates a pull request that changes the application name in folder names, file names and file contents.
+- Run the `GitHub Template Rename` action
+- Merge the pull request

 ## Dev Container setup